Frequently asked questions

 Can I use the same Docker tools?

-OrbStack provides a standard Docker engine with a setup similar to Docker Desktop, resulting in excellent compatibility.
-This means that the Docker tools you know and love will work out of the box, including:
+OrbStack provides an unmodified Docker engine with a setup similar to Docker Desktop, resulting in excellent compatibility.
+This means that the tools you know and love will work out of the box, including:

 - Docker CLI